 git clone --bare --single-branch --no-tags --branch=<branch_name> <source_url> .

-- For the entire repository:
+- For the entire repository: bash

 git clone --mirror <source_url> .